 Aluminium sulfate, also known as cake alum or aluminium salt, is a chemical matter with the formula Al2(SO4)3.
-It is applied in various industries, such as waste water treatment industry, water purification and paper industry.
-Aluminium sulfate appears as white crystalline solid and is odourless.
+It is applied in various industries, such as the wastewater treatment industry, water purification, and paper industry.
+Aluminium sulfate appears as white crystalline solid and is odorless.
 It is hygroscopic and hence, able to absorb and retain water from the surroundings.
-It is also water soluble, non-volatile and non-flammable.
+It is also water-soluble, non-volatile, and non-flammable.
 It is extremely acidic such that it can burn human skin and also corrodes metal.
 When dissolved in water, pH can be less than two.

 In industrial product, the synthesis of aluminium sulfate is carried out in several stages:

 Sulfuric acid is fed into a heat-resistant and acid-resistant reaction vessel.
 Aluminium hydroxide is then added to the vessel and is heated to a high temperature of about 100°C to 130°C. The concentration of sulfuric acid added to the mixture must be high in order for the reaction to be efficient.

 - Adding Nitric Acid into the vessel